 There are so many fun, unique things to do in Singapore that it was hard to limit the list to ten.
 You could spend the entire day exploring an area like Little India or go island hopping around this tiny island country.
-Although not everything is available during restrictions, there are still plenty of things to experience.
+Even if you have been to Singapore a million times, there is always more.

 Find the seven Merlion statutes.

 You may be scratching your head right now, wondering what a merlion is and why it is an essential part of Singapore.
 A Merilion’s body symbolises the humble beginnings of Singapore’s fishing village life (Temasek), meaning the lake in Malay.
 In addition, Singapore’s original name, Singapura, means lion city in Malay.
 So together, this mythical creature has a head of a lion and the body of a fish and has become somewhat of a National Icon in Singapore.

 - The tallest statue is at Mount Faber.